-Strategic alliances are a means of conquering new markets, transferring or exchanging various technologies and skills.
+Strategic alliances are a means of conquering new markets, and transferring or exchanging various technologies and skills.
 They also promote the sharing of risks and very often tax advantages

-Strategic alliances are official cooperation between companies while retaining their strategic, legal and capital independence.
+Strategic alliances are official cooperation between companies while retaining their strategic, legal, and capital independence.
 They consist in the pooling of objectives previously determined and limited in space and time.

-Bernard GARRETTE and Pierre DUSSAUGE, in the book "Alliance Strategies", describe strategic alliances as an association between several independent companies that choose to carry out a specific project or activity by coordinating the skills, means and resources required.
+Bernard GARRETTE and Pierre DUSSAUGE, in the book "Alliance Strategies", describe strategic alliances as an association between several independent companies that choose to carry out a specific project or activity by coordinating the skills, means, and resources required.

 Whatever the nature of an alliance, they have advantages and disadvantages in common

-To take advantage of local taxation and have access to the regional market and have higher profitability, the joint venture represents for us an ideal option for a company wishing to remain permanently on an emerging market.
+To take advantage of local taxation and have access to the regional market and have higher profitability, the joint venture represents for us an ideal option for a company wishing to remain permanently in an emerging market.

 From a strategic alliance to a joint venture, you have to follow a decision-making process to succeed in this delicate transition.

 2. Joint Venture

 What is a joint venture?
 We can simply define a joint venture as a business jointly